AVR-biosecurity-bioinformatics/mimir/dev/dev_notes.md

 - dereplicate exact sequences before alignment to PHMM (combine .fasta chunks and then remove exact duplicates -- compare taxid as well) -- add counts to table
 - modify MATCH_BOLD so it acts on the individual chunk elements output from EXTRACT_BOLD, to avoid serious memory hog issues (if the chunks are merged then acted on, memory can blow out)
     - output .fasta files (as well as the output .csvs) can then easily be concatenated in a new MERGE_BOLD step written in bash which is must less memory intensive
+- create "reject" channels that capture sequences that fail the phmm, stop, exact, contam and prune filters, as combined .fasta files
+- allow users to skip PHMM, STOP, EXACT, CONTAM and PRUNE steps (mainly to allow quantitative comparisons between filter settings)
+- allow users to input a "fetched, unfiltered" .fasta file (ie. didn't filter anything) to allow quantitative comparisons of the filtering steps
+- add parameter to remove all unclassified sequences from final database

 Less important